andecoa/aldecoa.xyz/src/data/blog/usestate-different-data-types.md

 })
 ```

 Objects are not hard to work with, but it becomes complicated when you have nested objects that reference other data.
 For complicated objects, either try to make them simpler or to use a library like [immutability-helper](https://github.com/kolodny/immutability-helper).
-I also personally never try to add or remove keys from my objects, but there are some cases where it can't be avoided, which is why there are examples above.

 ## Dealing with expensive initial states